Skip to content

 19th January 2026

 We have written to Minister Gould alongside the Music Industries Association to request an extension to the deadline for spending the Music Hub Capital Grant awarded in 2023.
 While this funding has already enhanced access to musical learning, initial delays to the spending timetable and wider changes across the music hub programme have made it challenging for hubs to manage the fund alongside other developments.
 Our letter sets out why an extension is both feasible and beneficial, and also asks for consideration of adding further suppliers to the existing framework.
-Read the letter below:
+Read the letter and response below:

 Dear Minister Gould